Simy and Obi make losing debut for Salernitana against Bologna

 The Nigeria duo joined the newly-promoted club this summer, with Obi moving first to the Stadio Arechi on a free transfer while Simy joined the Garnets on Thursday on a season-long loan from Crotone.

-It was a heated encounter at the Renato Dall'Ara Stadium that resulted in three red cards and ended in a five-goal thriller.
+It was a heated encounter at the Renato Dall'Ara Stadium which resulted in three red cards and ended in a five-goal thriller.

 Editors' Picks